 Overview

-PawPlacer exposes both an official JavaScript SDK and a direct HTTP API for pets, adopters, fosters, adoption fees, and contracts.
-The SDK is the preferred path for JavaScript/TypeScript projects, while the HTTP API remains fully supported for direct integrations, other languages, and custom platform work.
-Both paths support the same operations:
+PawPlacer exposes an official JavaScript SDK for pets, adopters, fosters, adoption fees, contracts, and custom fields.
+The SDK is the preferred path for JavaScript/TypeScript projects.
+The older REST API remains online for existing integrations and non-JavaScript clients, but new work should start with the SDK.

 - Retrieve pet, adopter, and foster data for display on external websites